 They go on to do amazing things.

-Um, and so, you know, I wanted to do that.
+And so, you know, I wanted to do that.

-And so when I was asked this question at the pageant, it kind of threw me off a little bit, because I'm like, here I am, a woman that actually has a brain and you know, has opinions about things, but yet I'm not allowed to show my opinion.
+And so when I was asked this question at the pageant, it kind of threw me off a little bit because I'm like, here I am, a woman that actually has a brain and, you know, has opinions about things, but yet I'm not allowed to show my opinion.

-You know what I I came to admire about you is your ability to stand up for yourself.
+You know what I came to admire about you is your ability to stand up for yourself.

 Yeah, me too.

-Well we'll see you on TV tonight.
+Well, we'll see on TV tonight.

-You're gonna join us, and we look forward to having me an apology for that because they took it out of context, and I don't I don't appreciate them doing that.
+You can owe me an apology for that because they took it out of context, and I don't appreciate them doing that.

 I think they do owe you an apology, but don't hold your breath.

-You're not gonna last long.
+You're not going to last long.

 Yeah.